nlitsme/whatsappshell/README.md

 1. Clone the repository.
 2. Run `go build` inside this directory.
-3. Run `./mdtest` to start the program.
-Optionally, use `rlwrap ./mdtest` to get a nicer prompt.
+3. Run `./whatsapptool` to start the program.
+Optionally, use `rlwrap ./whatsapptool` to get a nicer prompt.
    Add `-debug` if you want to see the raw data being sent/received.
 4. On the first run, scan the QR code.
-On future runs, the program will remember you (unless `mdtest.db` is deleted).
+On future runs, the program will remember you (unless `whatsapptool.db` is deleted).

 New messages will be automatically logged.
 To send a message, use `send <jid> <message>`